-- The School Nurse will fill out an illness report form when the Clinic is notified of an employee, student or a close contact of an employee or student becomes ill with COVID-19 like symptoms. - In accordance with state and local laws, the School Nurse will notify local health officials of any suspected or confirmed cases of COVID-19 in the School community. - Communication will be sent to parents, faculty, and staff of any case of COVID-19 in School while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA). - DCHHS officials will inform those who have had close contact with a person diagnosed with COVID-19 to stay home and self-monitor for symptoms and follow CDC guidance if symptoms develop.
+- The School Nurse/Pandemic Coordinator will maintain a notification table when the Clinic is contacted about of an employee, student or a close contact of an employee or student becomes ill with COVID-19 like symptoms. - In accordance with state and local laws, the Pandemic Coordinator will notify local health officials of any suspected or confirmed cases of COVID-19 within the School community. - Communication will be sent to parents, faculty, and staff of any case of COVID-19 in School while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA). - The Pandemic Coordinator will inform those who have had close contact with a person diagnosed with COVID-19 to stay home and quarantine for 14 days to monitor for symptoms.